For Physicians10 min read

 How much do EM locum physicians make in 2026?

-Current market rates run $280 to $375 per hour depending on setting, with critical access hospitals at the top end.
-Nights, weekends, and holidays add 10% to 20%.
+Current market rates run $280 to $375 per hour depending on setting — rural/CAH and cardiac pay highest.
 An EM physician working 10 to 15 shifts per month can earn $408,000 to $612,000 annually before deductions.

 Do EM locum physicians need a separate license for each state?